Italian Heritage Travel

 “Americans” in Italy

 Many, however, went back.
 Nearly half of all Italian immigrants, “birds of passage,” returned permanently to Italy after coming to the US.
-Others engaging in circular migration—departing Italy, working in the US, returning to Italy, departing again.
-Often it was a question of bring resources home to a family.
+Others engaged in circular migration—departing Italy, working in the US, returning to Italy, departing again.
+Overwhelmingly it was a question of bringing resources home to a family.
 In other cases, it was a matter of starting a family.
-Because larger numbers of men emigrated than women, a gender imbalance emerged in the US—finding a wife required going home.
+Because larger numbers of men emigrated than women, a gender imbalance emerged in the US.
+In short, finding a wife required going home.
 Those who returned were known in Italy as “Americans.”

 Historians debate whether Italian immigrants who stayed in the US were fully “uprooted”—torn out of their previous worlds and deposited in a new one, with their ties to the older reality largely severed—or “transplanted”—moved to another place but with their traditions and communities intact, albeit changed.
 Others argue that Italian immigrants had a transnational existence, never fully committing to either world.